JacobArchambault/DotNetBox/README.md

 In contrast with traditional development environments, Toolbx can be used to build and run reproducible, isolated, and portable development environments with a single command.

 ## What is this project?
-This project creates a Fedora toolbox with VSCodium - the open-source version of Visual Studio Code - and the .NET SDK pre-installed.
+This project creates a Fedora toolbox with Kate - a lightweight code editor - and the .NET SDK pre-installed.
 As such, it provides a script to get you up and running with a bare bones development environment for building projects in C# .NET.

 ## How do I run this?
 To create the toolbox, simply open a terminal, `cd` into the root directory for this project and run `bash build.sh`.

 Once the script has completed, you can run `toolbox enter dotnetbox` to enter into the development environment.
-To open codium, you can then just type `codium` into the terminal, or `codium \path\to\your\directory` to open codium in a particular location.
+To open kate, you can then just type `kate` into the terminal, or `kate \path\to\your\directory` to open kate in a particular location.
 From there, you can use the [.NET command line interface](https://learn.microsoft.com/en-us/dotnet/core/tools/) to create, build, and run .NET applications

 ## Required dependencies
 To run this script, you'll need to have a development environment with bash, Toolbx, and Podman installed.